An ACT Government Website

 By seeking this diversity of stories, views, ideas and advice, the end-result is more strongly connected to the real needs and priorities of businesses, communities and people.

-- Consider ideas to inform the development of an industry transition plan.
+• consider ideas to inform the development of an industry transition plan.

 Validation

-February to March 2026
+March to April 2026